 How do you locate refurbished and used enterprise/business class laptops and desktop computers that offer great value?
 Here are three business class brands to look for in laptops: Lenovo Thinkpad, Dell Lattitude and HP Elitebook and HP Compaq.
 These brands and models are legendary for reliability in business environments.
 You can start your search on eBay.
 If you buy from refurbishers and resellers who have hundreds of positive feedbacks and offer a 14-30 day return policy you should find a great deal on off-lease, refurbished and used computer gear with years of reliable service left.
 The one component of any computer that you may want to buy new is the hard drive.
 Truthfully, unless you lust after the latest tech toys, any computer/laptop from the past decade, properly configured, has the processing power to meet your needs.

 Choosing the best camera for a frugal photographer can be a highly subjective process.
 We know what we like.
 However, there is one brand that offers the best value for photographers who simply want the most for their money.
 Pentax.
 Here’s why: Pentax has the widest selection of cheap, high quality lenses on the used market.
 Its legendary ‘k-mount’ (or PK mount) bayonet lens mounting standard was used by nearly twenty other camera manufacturers during the film era.
 Plus, an additional 70 third-party lens manufacturers made lenses for the Pentax k-mount system.
-These lenses are cheap and plentiful on the used market including eBay.
+Older Pentax M42 screw-mount lenses (used with a simple adapter) are even more widely available.
+Many of these vintage lenses are highly regarded.
+Best of all, they are cheap and plentiful on the used market including eBay.
 Lenses are generally the most expensive purchases made by photographers.
-However, on eBay you can usually find thousands of competent used lenses for Pentax DSLR cameras in great condition for under $50.00.
+However, on eBay you can usually find thousands of very capable used lenses for Pentax DSLR cameras in great condition for under $50.00.
 Since the Pentax DSLR has built-in image stabilization, that feature can be used with any vintage lens mated to the camera body.
 Also, Pentax cameras tend to depreciate much faster than equivalent models from Nikon and Canon although they are just as reliable.
 That is cheapskate gold!
 Check this post for great places to buy used cameras online.

 With a bit of research and good timing, you can find ways to save lots of money on excellent camera and computer gear.
 We live in a consumer culture where the demand for the latest and greatest drives a used gear market full of excellent, lightly used cameras, lenses and computers.
 Let others pay for the depreciation.
 Get top-quality gear for your photography passion at rock-bottom prices! -Don Peterson